PublicDomainRelease/GWM-2005/README.txt

           GWM documentation and input instructions in PDF files.
           Test data sets.

-The distribution file is a self-extracting program.
-Execution of the distribution file creates numerous individual files.
-The extraction program allows you to specify the directory in which the files should be restored.
-The following directory structure will be created in the directory that you specify:
+The distribution file is a compressed zip file.
+The following directory structure is incorporated in the zip file:

    |
-   |--GWM2005.1_4_2
+   |--GWM2005.1_5_0
    |    |--bin       ; compiled executable
    |    |--data      ; standard data sets used in verification tests
    |    |--doc       ; documentation files